-Days sales outstanding ("DSO"): Our DSO are calculated by dividing our net revenue by the number of days in the three-month periods.
-The result is divided into the accounts receivable balance at March 31st of each year to obtain the DSO.
-Our DSO were 56 days at March 31, 2013 and 57 days at March 31, 2012.
+Days sales outstanding ("DSO"): Our DSO are calculated by dividing our net revenue by the number of days in the six-month periods.
+The result is divided into the accounts receivable balance at June 30th of each year to obtain the DSO.
+Our DSO were 57 days at June 30, 2013 and 53 days at June 30, 2012.

-As of March 31, 2013 and December 31, 2012, our accounts receivable includes approximately \$72 million and \$70 million, respectively, due from Illinois.
-Collection of these receivables continues to be delayed due to state budgetary and funding pressures.
-Approximately \$46 million as of March 31, 2013 and \$51 million as of December 31, 2012, of the receivables due from Illinois have been outstanding in excess of 60 days, as of each respective date.
-We received approximately \$47 million of cash from Illinois in April, 2013, a substantial portion of which applies to the state's outstanding receivables as of March 31, 2013.
+As of June 30, 2013 and December 31, 2012, our accounts receivable includes approximately \$30 million and \$70 million, respectively, due from Illinois.
+Although the outstanding balance has been reduced significantly during the second quarter of 2013 as a result of substantial cash remittances received from the state (approximately \$72 million was due from Illinois as of March 31, 2013), collection of the outstanding receivables continues to be delayed due to state budgetary and funding pressures.
+Approximately \$7 million as of June 30, 2013 and \$51 million as of December 31, 2012, of the receivables due from Illinois were outstanding in excess of 60 days, as of each respective date.
 Although the remaining accounts receivable due from Illinois could remain outstanding for the foreseeable future, since we expect to eventually collect all amounts due to us, no related reserves have been established in our consolidated financial statements.
 However, we can provide no assurance that we will eventually collect all amounts due to us from Illinois.
 Failure to ultimately collect all outstanding amounts due from Illinois would have an adverse impact on our future consolidated results of operations and cash flows.